Family of Aperiodic Tilings with Tunable Quantum Geometric Tensor

-We confirm the topological nature of the in-gap states at $\ell=0.33$ by computing the local Chern marker at $E_F=-1.15$, see Fig.~\ref{fig:spectral_function}d.
+We confirm the topological nature of the in-gap states at $\ell=0.33$ by computing the local Chern marker at $E_F=-1.15t${, corresponding to 1/4 filling,} see Fig.~\ref{fig:spectral_function}d.
 For these parameters its bulk average is $C \approx 0.98$, confirming the topological phase.
 These results show that we can tune the topological phase by varying $\ell$ while keeping the filling fixed.
-For example, at $E_F = - 1.15$ (dashed line in Fig.~\ref{fig:spectral_function}c), a trivial aperiodic tiling leads to an aperiodic tiling with finite Chern number.
+For example, at $E_F =-1.15t$ {(yellow dashed line in Fig.~\ref{fig:spectral_function}a), by varying $\ell$, a state that is initially trivial becomes topological.}

-We now ask, how far do the topological properties survive in parameter space, compared to the crystalline lattice model with the same Hamiltonian parameters?
-Because the bulk average of the local Chern marker is only approximately quantized, it is more convenient to answer this question with a local marker that is exactly an integer in the bulk.
-Such a marker can be obtained using the spectral localizer~\cite{LORING2015,loring2019guidebottindexlocalizer,cerjan_local_2022,Cerjan_2024_Tutorial}
+We now ask, how far do the topological properties survive in parameter space, compared to the crystalline lattice model with the same Hamiltonian parameters? {To answer this question it is convenient to use the spectral localizer index, which is obtained from the spectral localizer}~\cite{LORING2015,loring2019guidebottindexlocalizer,cerjan_local_2022,Cerjan_2024_Tutorial}

 where $E_0$ is the reference energy at which we want to probe topology and $x_0$ and $y_0$ are chosen in the bulk of the system~\footnote{In practice, we choose the coordinates $x_0$ and $y_0$ by computing the geometric mean of the vertex coordinates.}.
-The scalar $\kappa$ is fixed to compensate the differences in scales between $\hat{\mathcal{H}}$ and the position operators $\hat{X}$, and $\hat{Y}$, see Appendix~\ref{app:kappa} in SM~\cite{SuppMat}.
+The scalar $\kappa$ is fixed to compensate the differences in scales between $\hat{\mathcal{H}}$ and the position operators $\hat{X}$, and $\hat{Y}$, see SM~\cite{SuppMat}.
 The half-signature of the localizer, $\frac 12 \text{Sig}(\mathcal{L})$, defined as the half-difference between the number of positive and negative eigenvalues, is an integer that equals the bulk Chern number~\cite{LORING2015,loring2019guidebottindexlocalizer,cerjan_local_2022,Cerjan_2024_Tutorial}.

-In turn, the minimal eigenvalue of the spectral localizer, the localizer gap, determines the stability of a given phase, since a topological phase transition can only occur if the localizer gap closes~\cite{Cerjan_2024_Tutorial}, see Appendix~\ref{app:kappa} in SM~\cite{SuppMat}.
+{Although the local Chern marker and the spectral localizer provide equivalent topological information~\cite{jezequel2025explicitequivalencespectrallocalizer}, the spectral localizer additionally quantifies the robustness of the topological phase.
+In particular, its minimal eigenvalue, known as the localizer gap, serves as a measure of phase stability, since a topological phase transition can only occur when this gap closes~\cite{Cerjan_2024_Tutorial,SuppMat}.
+Because the localizer index does not require calculating projectors, topological phase diagrams can be computed numerically more efficiently than the local Chern marker average~\cite{Cerjan_2024_Tutorial}.}